ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 create-react-app ckeditor5-react-example && cd ckeditor5-react-example
 ```

-Now, you can eject the configuration:
+Now you can eject the configuration:

 ```bash
 npm run eject
 ```

-You need to eject the configuration in order to be able to customize webpack configuration.
-In order to build CKEditor 5 from source you need to load inline SVG images and handle CKEditor 5's CSS as well as correctly minify ES6 source.
+The configuration needs to be ejected in order to be able to customize webpack configuration.
+To build CKEditor 5 from source you must load inline SVG images and handle CKEditor 5's CSS as well as correctly minify the ES6 source.

 <info-box>
 	You can find more information about ejecting [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).
 </info-box>

-### Changes required in webpack's production config
+### Changes required in webpack's production configuration

-At this stage, if you would try to build your application with CKEditor 5's source included, you would get the following error:
+At this stage, if you tried to build your application with CKEditor 5 source included, you would get the following error:

 ```bash
 Failed to minify the code from this file:                                              [31/75]